restful-ma/rest-ruler/docs/rules/implemented-rules/Underscores-(_)-should-not-be-used-in-URI.md

 ## Implementation Details (Issue #9)

-### What is checked
+### What is checked:
-* Currently, static implementation only

 * Checks every path (server paths included) if it contains an underscore (_) and returns a list of violations

-### What is not checked
+### What is not checked:

-* The parameters in curly brackets are excluded from the path and are therefore currently not checked in a dynamic fashion.
+* The parameters in curly brackets are excluded from the path and are therefore currently not checked.

 ### Future work

-* Dynamic analysis will check the parameter input if it contains an underscore
+* --

 ## Source